Other Eligible Person (OEP) Benefits

 Medical/Dental: To add your Other Eligible Person to your Medical and/or Dental insurance you must:

-- Complete the Medical Plan Enrollment Form to enroll your Other Eligible Person in a health plan.
+- Complete the Employee Benefit Enrollment/Change Form to enroll your Other Eligible Person in a medical insurance plan

 - Complete the Dental Enrollment form.

-Return the completed enrollment form with copies of the documents which satisfy the requirement for proof of eligibility.
+Return the completed enrollment form with copies of the required supporting documentation which satisfy the requirement for proof of eligibility.

 Reduced Tuition: To obtain reduced tuition benefits for your Other Eligible Person each semester you must:

-- Complete the Reduced Tuition Benefit Application for Spouse/Children.
+- Complete the Spouse/Child Reduced Tuition Application.
 Where applicable cross off "Spouse" and write in "Other Eligible Person".

-- All forms may be obtained online or from the Total Compensation and Wellness department.
+- All forms may be obtained here or from the HR Service Center.

 Failure to notify WSU of a change in circumstances is cause for disciplinary action against the employee and liability for losses incurred.